 The organization is guided by a Professional Advisory Board that includes leading authorities in the fields of education, developmental disabilities, and behavioral health.
 It maintains active affiliations with more than 50 universities, teaching hospitals, and human service organizations.

-In the past six years, May Institute has received 28 awards for excellence in communications, public relations, and marketing from prominent New England organizations.
+Over the past decade, May Institute has received nearly 50 awards for excellence in communications, public relations, and marketing from prominent New England organizations.
 The awards recognize initiatives that reinforce the Institute's goals of increasing awareness about significant public health issues, such as the rising incidence rates of autism, and creating opportunities for individuals to access critical information and services.

 May Institute has provided behavior analysis training to hundreds of students and professionals from countries around the world, including Australia, Brazil, Canada, China, Columbia, the Czech Republic, Denmark, France, Germany, Iceland, Ireland, Italy, Kuwait, Mexico, New Zealand, Norway, Poland, Portugal, Romania, Saudi Arabia, South Africa, Spain, Sweden, Switzerland, Turkey, the UK, and West Africa.

 In 2005, May Institute sponsored the initial development of the National Autism Center, May Institute's Center for the Promotion of Evidence-based Practice.
 The Center is dedicated to supporting effective, evidence-based treatment approaches for autism.

 Through its APA-accredited internship program, the organization has trained and supervised more than 100 pre-doctoral clinical psychology interns and post-doctoral fellows since 1998.

 Over 740 graduate students have received their master’s degrees in Applied Behavior Analysis through May Institute’s MABA program, one of the earliest and now largest programs in the country.

 May Institute has provided behavioral training to more than 10,000 public school teachers over the past 15 years.